MicrosoftDocs/dynamics-365-fraud-protection/content/ap-onboarding-planning-guide.md

 ### Data accumulation phase

 No actions are required for the Microsoft/authorized partner during this phase.
 Accumulation starts immediately after data quality is signed off during the API integration phase.
-You exit the phase once the criteria of at least 100 transactions is reached.
+You exit the phase once the criteria of at least 1000 transactions is reached.

 ### Protection phase

-The following table lists the environment setup tasks, owner teams, and the estimated times for implementation for the protection phase.
+The following table lists the environment setup tasks, owner teams, and the estimated times for implementation of the protection phase.

 | Task  | Owner team | Estimated time  |
 | ----- |------------| ----------------|